 The wizardry known as sharpening in Lightroom (or any other software) is the result of selectively applying small amounts of contrast to the edges of your image.
 This modest amount of edge contrast is what creates the illusion that an image is actually sharper than it was straight out of camera.
 Sounds easy enough, but the tricky part is understanding the best way to sharpen multiple types of detail and textures within your image.
 Not all details are the same and they shouldn’t be enhanced as if they are.

 When it comes to sharpening in Lightroom for nature photography, there is no one-size-fits-all approach.
 Within a single nature photo you can have various types of detail and textures that require enhancing.
 These include small to fine-sized detail, medium and large-sized detail, or maybe all three.
 Each level of detail should be enhanced or sharpened independently using specific tools and methods of application.

-For example, in the image above, a strong edge sharpening is required just in the rock.
+For example, in the image above, only the rock required a a strong edge sharpening.
 Not applying edge sharpening in rest of the image minimizes the noise.
 Similarly the ocean surrounding the rocks and the sky can benefit from texture enhancement.

 There’s multiple tools available within Lightroom to enhance details and textures.
 Each method creates a similar yet different result depending on the level of detail you’re looking to enhance.
 Below are a few of my favorite tools that I use to sharpen my landscape photos.